qd-qd/sdk-tutorials/onboarding/chapter-1/1-introduction-to-blockchain.md

 **Blockchain technology**:

-* Provides a way to securely store and maintain a constantly updating database, or **ledger**, which is duplicated across a **distributed** network.
+* Provides a way to securely store and maintain a constantly updating database, or **ledger**, which is duplicated across a **distributed** network where every **node** holds a copy.
-* Uses **consensus** between participants to process legitimate transactions and protect the ledger against loss or error, removing the need for a **centralized** authority that would demand network trust.
+* Uses **consensus** between participants to process and preserve the record of legitimate transactions, and to protect the ledger against loss, error, or attack.
-* Preserves the privacy of its users and the confidentiality of transactions, even though every **node** on the network holds a copy of the ledger.
+* Removes the need for a **centralized** authority, and instead creates a hierarchy-free environment which can be relied upon without necessarily trusting other users.
 * Can maintain functional integrity and data security even if a significant minority of nodes are subject to failure or attempt to attack the network.

 </HighlightBox>